50 Khalil Gibran Quotes to Offer Insight and Inspiration

 Khalil Gibran, also spelled Kahlil, was a Lebanese-American writer, essayist, philosopher, poet, painter and visual artist.
 He was born on January 6, 1883, into a Maronite Catholic family from the historical town of Bsharri in northern Mount Lebanon Mutasarrifate, which was then a semi-autonomous part of the Ottoman Empire.
+This carefully curated collection of Khalil Gibran quotes showcase the work, life and way of thinking of this influential artist.

 When he was 12 years old, Gibran emigrated with his mother and siblings to Boston in 1895 while his father remained in Lebanon to address financial matters.
 Khalil Gibran started his formal education in the USA.
 Due to a mistake at a school, he was registered as Kahlil Gibran, and he continued using that spelling from then onwards.
 Other sources use Khalil Gibran, reflecting the typical English spelling of the forename Khalil.
 He was soon noticed by the avant-garde artist and photographer, Fred Holland Day, under whose mentorship he began to flourish.